jhu-dvrk/dvrk-readthedocs/docs/pages/usage/real.rst

 You must pay attention to the initial position of your PSMs and ECM with respect to the workspace.
 Ideally, you should avoid being close to any joint limit on your arm when the tip is close to the center of your workspace.
-You also want to fan out our arms so, they don't collide with each other (see :ref:'PSM mounting<psm-ecm-position>').
+You also want to fan out our arms so, they don't collide with each other (see :ref:`PSM mounting <psm-ecm-position>`).
 When all the patient's side arms are in place, all the RCM points should form a sphere.
 The center of the sphere being the center of the workspace and the diameter should be about 15~20 centimeters.